 I always ensure that I make preventive maintenance daily by monitoring readings and enforcing significant action.
 Suppose readings fluctuate at a faster rate.
 I ever survey all feeders and make sure the line has the right ground clearance, especially at the termination joints.
 Besides, I always ensure all the DTRs have the correct fuse connection, and there is no sparking.

-By using these electrician apprentice questions and answer and putting into practice, you will understand the scope of all areas that are likely to be tested and how to answer related questions.
+By using these electrician apprentice questions and answers and putting them into practice, you will understand the scope of all areas that are likely to be tested and how to answer related questions.
 Read and practice them to prepare adequately for your next electrician apprentice job interview.